 Technology is set to play an increasingly important role in people’s well-being.
 This means that a sufficiently high level of top-quality technological research is needed and that enough well-qualified engineers are available.
 4TU launches initiatives and pools resources to help meet these social challenges.

-By combining its strengths in teaching, research, and knowledge valorisation, 4TU has become a discussion partner at national and European level for government bodies, politicians, and stakeholder organisations by taking on the role of intermediary or representative between these parties and the three universities of technology.
+By combining its strengths in teaching, research, and knowledge valorisation, 4TU has become a discussion partner at national and European level for government bodies, politicians, and stakeholder organisations by taking on the role of intermediary or representative between these parties and the four universities of technology.

 4TU contributes to the well-being of the Netherlands by strengthening and pooling knowledge and creativity in the technology sector, and by exploiting it to maximum effect.